7 Types of Logos and Which Ones to Use For Your Brand

 Let's take a closer look at each category.

-A logo that features text, a symbol, or imagery inside a geometric shape is known as an emblem.
+An emblem is a logo that features text, a symbol, or imagery inside a geometric shape.

 - They are memorable